epage56/Double-Inverted-Pendulum-Cart-Control/README.md

 ## Overview

-This repository contains an implementation of trajectory optimization and optimal control theory in python for the double inverted pendulum cart.
-The project uses nonlinear optimization to find the optimal force input on the system to achieve the swing up of the pendulum and then uses an LQR controller to stay in the inverted position.
-The project includes an animation and graphs to visualize the dynamics of the pendulum as time evolves.
-The software and hardware development flows are documented in the graph below
+This repository contains a simulation of the double inveted pendulum cart system.
+Nonlinear programming is used to find the  optimal trajectory between two system states with a smooth force input while balencing the system in the inverted position is accomplished by constructing an linear quadratic regulator to optimally place the poles of the system.
+The project includes an plotting helper functions and an interactive plot with togglable controls for the user to give the system preturbations and see how it responds.
+The intent of this project is to use python to simulate the system in lieu of matlab or simulink so that a real system can be swung up and balenced.

 ## Background

 ### What is a Double Inverted Pendulum?

-The double inverted pendulum cart (DIPC) is a classic example of a chaotic system in physics and is used in academic control theory and robotics to benchmark different control strategies.
+The double inverted pendulum cart (DIPC) is a classic example of a chaotic system in physics and is used in control theory and robotics to benchmark different control strategies.
 Control theorists are interested in the system because it is an underactuated system, meaning that it has more degrees of freedom (3), $\theta_{1}$, $\theta_{2}$, and x, than its number of independently controllable actuators (1), $u$.

-There are two common benchmarks of control with this system.
-The first is keeping the DIPC in the inverted position despite small disturbances while the second type of benchmark involves moving the system from one state to another state.
-Commonly the states chosen are two different cart positions with the pendulum inverted or swinging the system up from the stable bottom equilibrium to the unstable inverted position.

 ## Technical Approach